KarlZylinski/Bowtie/README.md

 - [ ] Make reflection message data for 1 array into soa
 - [ ] Write a data compiler by moving all the loading code from resource_manager to a compiler file.
 Have reasource manager open compiled resources and throw the data into memory.
 - [ ] Replace load functions in resource manager with only getter (maybe add auto load feature?).
 Introduce packages which specify which resources should be loaded.
 Have a boot package and then have levels/other types of packages do the rest.
+Or maybe specify default package from main.lua?
 - [ ] Move all struct defs into _type.h files?
 - [ ] Rename foundation to base